Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 All passwords should be long, complex and unique

-But what does a strong password actually distinguish?
-The most important criterion is the length: many services require at least 8 characters, but the trend towards even longer passwords.
-Because with each additional sign, the complexity increases rapidly, since the number of possible combinations increases exponentially.
+But what actually characterizes a strong password?
+The most crucial criterion is length: Many services require at least 8 characters, but the trend is toward even longer passwords.
+With each additional character, the complexity increases rapidly, as the number of possible combinations grows exponentially.

-Other important additives are numbers and special characters as well as small and capital letters.
-Ideally, you do without popular terms or sequences of numbers.
-As a result, the perfect password is a completely random and arbitrary combination of different characters - so there is no clues even for modern AI.
+Other important additions include numbers and special characters, as well as lowercase and uppercase letters.
+Ideally, you should completely avoid popular terms or number sequences.
+Consequently, the ideal password is a completely random and arbitrary combination of different characters—leaving even modern AI with no clues.

 A password manager can help with the administration in everyday life